 We don’t presume to know for sure why a verse from the Song is quoted in the Doctrine and Covenants.
 However, a few points are worth considering:

-How do the references of Latter-day Saint leaders to Song of Solomon differ before and after the Church began efforts to correlate lesson materials in the 1970s?
+How do references differ before and after the 1970s?

 We note in our article that there are scattered references to the Song itself as well as to various of its verses in Church publications in the 1800s and 1900s up until about 1970.
-These appear in publications aimed at Church members generally, in publications for Relief Society sisters, and in General Conference talks.
+These appear in publications aimed at Church members generally, in publications for Relief Society sisters, and in general gonference talks.

 As far as we can tell, none of these cite or explain the JST notation, and none explicitly endorse a serious the study of the Song.
 They just refer to it or quote from it as a matter of course.